JosieLHayes/JosieHayes.github.io/_pages/cv.md

 Research experience
 ======
 Department of Neurological Surgery, UCSF (Oct 2015 – present).
-Advisor Dr. Joseph Costello.
+Advisor Dr. Joseph Costello.\n
 •	Identification of tumor –associated neoantigens in low-grade glioma in collaboration with Dr. Hideho Okada, UCSF.
 NCI-funded P01 project.
 •	Design of a targeted glioblastoma screen for TERT-interacting proteins in vivo.
 Collaboration with Dr. Jennifer Doudna, UC Berkeley.
 •	Demonstrated the presence of novel perivascular cancer-associated fibroblasts in glioma.
 Manuscript expected 2018 (first author).